BUILD STRONGER CASES

 Complaint or Statement of Claim: total value less than $15,000.00

-These complaints are Georgia specific.
+The above-listed sample complaints are Georgia-specific.
 However, these samples and templates are generally the same in most jurisdictions.
-If you are using the language from these complaints, please make sure that the elements, standards and requirements of your jurisdiction are incorporated.
+If you are using the language from these complaints, please make sure that the elements, standards, and requirements of your jurisdiction are incorporated.